tangrams/tangram-docs/pages/draw.md

 ####`move_into_tile`
 [[JS-only](https://github.com/tangrams/tangram)] Optional _boolean_.
 Default is _true_.

+Applies to `text` styles.
 Moves the label into the tile if the label would otherwise cross a tile boundary.
 This should be set to _false_ if using `anchor`/`align` functionality for text + icon combinations – otherwise, text can get out of sync with expected position.

 ####`offset`
 Optional _[float x, float y]_ _array_ or _stops_, in `px`.
 No default.